 Find the requirements to get connected to Russian internet, TV and telephone, as well as a list of the main Russian internet, TV, and telephone providers.

-Russia is generally not considered as cost-effective in comparison to other European countries.
+Russia is generally not seen as cost-effective in comparison to other European countries.
 It can also be difficult to find web pages in English versions.
 Unless you speak Russian, you may need the help of a translator.
 To avoid being without Russian television, internet or telephone when moving into a new home, it is advisable to start researching your options at least two weeks before moving in.

 This guide explains how to connect to internet, TV, and telephone after relocating to Russia: